+Sustainable Traveling

-Operate 74% of generation aircraf and reducing emi Increase fuel con ficiency Sustainable Traveling of our fleet with next- aft by 2030, using less fuel nissions.
-Integrate sustainable travel experience actions, taking care of our world and prioritizing the reduction of emissions in the life cycle: onsumption efficiency by prough our Operational ram to maximize our nvest in new technologies.
-Il achieve a 30% reduction Sustainable Traveler: We are offering our customers sustainable products and services, making their experience sustainably extraordinary.
-2030, using renewable ilities and more efficient Sustainable In-Flight Product: We are committed to replacing single-use plastics and using only recyclable or reusable materials, eliminating unnecessary packaging or products.
-Circularity: We reduce waste while promoting its circularity through strategic collaborations with our partners.
-Conservation of Biodiversity: We are committed to fighting illegal wildlife trafficking and contributing to preserving Mexico's natural wealth.
+Integrate sustainable travel experience actions, taking care of our world and prioritizing the reduction of emissions in the life cycle:

+- Sustainable Traveler: We are offering our customers sustainable products and services, making their experience sustainably extraordinary. - Sustainable In-Flight Product: We are committed to replacing single-use plastics and using only recyclable or reusable materials, eliminating unnecessary packaging or products. - Circularity: We reduce waste while promoting its circularity through strategic collaborations with our partners. - Conservation of Biodiversity: We are committed to fighting illegal wildlife trafficking and contributing to preserving Mexico's natural wealth.